battlecode/battlecode-server-2017/specs.md

 In addition, attacking a square (except for Noise Tower attacks) destroys all cows on that square.
 All weapons used are certified humane.

 ### Milk
-ilk comes from cows.
+Milk comes from cows.
 They are automatically milked by either being within the containment field of a PASTR, or by being on the same square as a robot (which milks them in its spare time).
 Robots only give 5% of the milk that a PASTR would generate.
 Destroying an enemy PASTR gives 1/10 of `GameConstants.WIN_QTY` milk.

-aps
+Maps
 -----
 Battlecode maps are a rectangular grid of squares, each with a pair of integer coordinates.
 Each tile is an instance of `MapLocation`.
 Squares outside the map have TerrainType.OFF_MAP.
 The northwest map square is the origin (0,0).
 Maps specify the spawn points of the teams.